Benjamin-Pong/Terminology-Neural-Machine-Translation-IT-domain/README.md

 ./prepare.sh
 ```

 Next, activate your conda environment for awesome align, and run the following, where $DATA_FILE is the directory pointing to the output of ./prepare.sh.
+The output of the awesome-align command are source-target alignments in two formats word-level and pharoah (see the documentation for Awesome Align's repository).

 ```bash
 cd  awesome-align